thesoundsofasun/mpv-custom-build/README.md

 ### Visual:
 - Ableton Sans font
 - New MPV Player icon.
+(Windows only*)
-- Icons for every supported codec format
+- Icons for every supported codec format (Windows only*)
-- Removed MPV logo from fresh MPV window
+- Removed MPV logo from new MPV window
-- Taskbar buttons
+- Taskbar buttons (Windows only*)

 ### Playlist control:
-- Shuffle tracks in playlist (press S)
+- Shuffle tracks in playlist (press S) for continuous shuffle press (Shift + S)
 - Sort tracks by track number metadata (press T)

 ## Sources being used